ENJ1/aok/README.md

 4. Reboot
 The peach kernel is old. the Xfce power management interface may not load.
 To control brightness use a custom command I created called `dim`, like so: `dim` will show you what arguments are valid. `sudo dim 300` for example, would set the brightness to 300 (on a scale of 0-2800, 50-2800 to be safe).
 The `dim` command will also work with the new kernel, but the scale would be 0-7 (1-7 to be safe).
 Changing permissions for the brightness file (like from the archlinuxarm.org wiki) helps and makes it so that xfce4-power-manager *might* load, and give you a nice gui interface. (note: you also have to be added to the `video` group for this to work). and then, if it loads, can also see the battery level.
 There is a file in the system named `capacity` that has battery percentage, for example:

+IMPORTANT: As of now, the original kernel that Arch ships in the rootFS (vmlinuz.kpart) is BROKEN!
+This kernel will hang at a whitescreen after reboot when install is finished.
+To avoid this, when the installer prompts you to flash a new kernel on to your boot devices, answer "yes".
 ```
 a@ok / $ sudo find /sys -name capacity
 /sys/devices/platform/soc/12ca0000.i2c/i2c-4/i2c-104/104-000b/power_supply/sbs-104-000b/capacity